 Do not be fooled into thinking that these things are required by the same government that proclaims them to be abhorrent.

-By the way, a signature under penalty of perjury is a perjury oath signature.
+By the way, a signature under penalty of perjury is a forced oath.
+A forced perjury oath.

 US Supreme Court Aptheker v.
 Secretary of State, 378 U.S. 500 (1964):